Ramilito/kubesess/README.md

 20 runs with ctx switch and no kubectl calls | .049247181 | 3.775905777
 20 runs with ctx switch and calling kubectl get nodes | 11.167763585 | 15.265837926

-###### I am using the input argument variant for both tools, using fzf or tab completion is harder to measure.
+<sup>I am using the input argument variant for both tools, using fzf or tab completion is harder to do.</sup>

 ## Getting Started